secretGeek/today-i-learned-staging/mercurial/migrate_from_mercurial_to_git.md

-## push from source to target...
+## push from source to target

 	hg push path\to\git_repo

 Now got to the bare repo and see if `git log` shows you the expected history.

-## make a non-bare version somewhere nearby...
+## make a non-bare version somewhere nearby

 	git clone git_bare_repo git_regular_repo